Skip to content

 Amaze SENDIASS

-Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity who offer free, independent, and impartial advice for all matters relating to SEND.
-Contact Amaze SENDIASS:
+Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity.
+They offer free, independent, and impartial advice for all matters relating to SEND.
+Contact Amaze SENDIASS by:

 NHS - Health A to Z

-While the East Sussex Local Offer aims to provide as much information as possible, there may be some conditions that aren't covered in thorough detail.
-The NHS website has pages that list all conditions, with information and advice on how to get extra support:
+The East Sussex Local Offer aims to provide as much information as possible.
+There may be some conditions that aren't covered in thorough detail.
+The NHS website has pages that list all conditions.
+These pages provide information and advice on how to get extra support:

 Glossary of East Sussex SEND Terms

-Some of the terms used on this website are explained on our page, Glossary of East Sussex SEND Terms.
+We explain some of the terms used on this website on our page, Glossary of East Sussex SEND Terms.

 Get in touch